 History and background

-Jean-Baptiste Marcoz, politician and mathematics professor, bequeathed his entire fortune to the city of Chambéry in 1834, founding the first vocational school and enabling the construction of the original buildings of today's university presidency in 1890.
+Jean-Baptiste Marcoz, politician and mathematics professor, bequeathed his entire fortune to the city of Chambéry in 1834, founding the first vocational school and enabling the construction, in 1890, of the initial buildings of today's university presidency.
 A vice-rectorate was set up in Chambéry in 1860, followed by a rectorate in 1862, which remained in place until 1920.
 It wasn't until 1960 that a Collège Scientifique Universitaire was created, followed in 1963 by a Collège Littéraire Universitaire.
 Their merger in 1969 gave rise to the Centre Universitaire de Savoie (CUS), based in Chambéry.
 Its first president, the jurist Roger Decottignies, left his name to the amphitheatre on rue Marcoz.

 In 1973, the Institut Universitaire de Technologie d'Annecy-le-Vieux (IUT d'Annecy) opened its doors, paving the way for fruitful bi-departmental development.
 Finally, with the decree of June 27 1979, the CUS officially became the Université de Chambéry, with the name "Université de Savoie".
 The Jacob-Bellecombette student center was named after its first president, biologist Jacques Rebecq.

-It became a founding member of the PRES "Université de Grenoble" on July 16, 2010, which was transformed into the Communauté d'universités et d'établissements "Université Grenoble Alpes" with the law of July 22, 2013.
-A "strengthened" member of this ComUE, the latter's disappearance has led it to discuss, within the framework of the ordinance of December 12, 2018, a territorial coordination agreement with the new Université Grenoble Alpes, which will come into being on January1, 2020.
+It became a founding member of the Pôle de recherche et d'enseignement supérieur (PRES) "Université de Grenoble" on July 16, 2010, then a reinforced associate of the Communauté d'universités et d'établissements (ComUE) "Université Grenoble Alpes" after the law of July 22, 2013, until the latter's demise and the creation of the new Université Grenoble Alpes on January1, 2020.

 In 2014, the Université de Savoie chose to change its identity.
 The following year, it became " Université Savoie Mont Blanc ", a symbol of unity within the two Savoie departments and of national and international visibility.